Bayesian dictionary learning estimation of cell membrane permeability from surface pH data: Conclusions

 \section{Conclusions}

 In this article, we propose a layered dictionary matching algorithm for the estimation of model parameters of a computational model describing the pH response due to gas transport through a cell membrane in a presence of a measurement device that itself has an effect on the microenvironment.
 The main characteristics of this model is that while the parameter space is low-dimensional, the forward model is complex and computationally intensive.
 Moreover, the non-linearity of the forward model makes the analysis of optimization-based parameter estimation algorithms difficult, while, e.g., sampling-based solutions of the inverse problem may be too time consuming.
 In \cite{Filtro}, the authors considered the inverse problem in the framework of Bayesian particle filtering techniques which avoids the time-consuming forward solutions of the full model over the experimental time window, requiring only local solutions over short time steps.
-Compared to the particle filtering method with $4800$ particles and $1001$ measurements at $2 {\rm Hz}$, the computing times of the proposed dictionary learning method is, given similar hardware, approximately one fifth.
+Compared to the particle filtering method with $4800$ particles and $1001$ measurements at $2 {\rm Hz}$, the computing times of the proposed dictionary learning method is, given similar hardware, approximately from one half to one third, depending on the hardware.
 This comparison takes into account the preprocessing time comprising the creation of the dictionary, clustering, extraction of the features and dictionary compression error estimation.
 We point out that once the preprocessing phase has been completed, solution of the inverse problem is very fast, thus improving the performance by orders of magnitude.
+While the filtering approach could be made faster, e.g., by resorting to other approximate Bayesian filtering methods, the Ensemble Kalman Fitering (EnKF) or Unscented Kalman Filtering (UKF) in particular being viable candidates, the performance of the dictionary learning technique with precomputed dictionaries remains hard to beat.

 Beyond the comparison of the computing times, the direct comparison of the filtering algorithm and the dictionary learning approach is not straightforward because of the notable differences in the approaches.
 In particular, the particle filtering approach allows uncertainty quantification, which is built in the Bayesian filtering paradigm.
 Moreover, the particle filtering approach allows the model parameter to change over time, while in the dictionary learning method, a static parameter model is necessary.
 In the present application, such assumption may be natural, while in general, allowing time dependency of the model parameters may add flexibility.
 Extending dictionary learning techniques for non-static parameter models is an interesting challenge.